Germany floods: Government announces financial aid for victims | DW | 21.07.2021

 After the cabinet meeting, Finance Minister Olaf Scholz said that the federal government agreed to allocate €200 million ($235.5 million) in emergency aid funding.

-German news agency dpa had earlier reported that an initial relief package of €400 million was expected, with half coming from the federal government and the rest from state governments.
+That tallied with an earlier report from German news agency dpa, which reported that €400 million was expected in total, with half coming from the federal government and the rest from state governments.

 Later on, a much larger package worth billions to rebuild essential infrastructure is anticipated.
 While the damage is still being assessed, it is believed the damage to roads and rail networks will tally up to be at least €2 billion.